Guild socialism

-Guild socialism is a political movement advocating workers' control of industry through the medium of trade-related guilds "in an implied contractual relationship with the public".
+Guild socialism is an ideology and a political movement advocating workers' control of industry through the medium of trade-related guilds "in an implied contractual relationship with the public".
 It originated in the United Kingdom and was at its most influential in the first quarter of the 20th century.
 It was strongly associated with G. D. H. Cole and influenced by the ideas of William Morris.

-History and development
+History

 Guild socialism was partly inspired by the guilds of craftsmen and other skilled workers which had existed in England in the Middle Ages.
-In 1906, Arthur Penty published Restoration of the Gild System in which he opposed factory production and advocated a return to an earlier period of artisanal production organised through guilds.
+In 1906, Arthur Penty published Restoration of the Guild System in which he opposed factory production and advocated a return to an earlier period of artisanal production organised through guilds.
 The following year, the journal The New Age became an advocate of guild socialism, although in the context of modern industry rather than the medieval setting favoured by Penty.

 In 1914, S. G. Hobson, a leading contributor to The New Age, published National Guilds: An Inquiry into the Wage System and the Way Out.
 In this work, guilds were presented as an alternative to state control of industry or conventional trade union activity.
 Guilds, unlike the existing trade unions, would not confine their demands to matters of wages and conditions but would seek to obtain control of industry for the workers whom they represented.
 Ultimately, industrial guilds would serve as the organs through which industry would be organised in a future socialist society.

 The guild socialists "stood for state ownership of industry, combined with ‘workers’ control’ through delegation of authority to national guilds organized internally on democratic lines.
 About the state itself they differed, some believing it would remain more or less in its existing form and others that it would be transformed into a federal body representing the workers’ guilds, consumers’ organizations, local government bodies, and other social structures."

 Ernst Wigforss—a leading theorist of the Social Democratic Party of Sweden—was also inspired by and stood ideologically close to the ideas of Fabian Society and the guild socialism inspired by people like R. H. Tawney, L.T.
 Hobhouse and J. A. Hobson.
 He made contributions in his early writings about industrial democracy and workers' self-management.